7 Smart Phone Uses for College Visits

 Your smart phone…you wouldn’t leave home without it.
 Right?

-Bring your smart phone along when you visit campus, but remember to silence the ringer during the tour and info session.
-Instead of talking on the phone, try some of these features to enhance your campus visit experience:
+Do employ these smart phone uses when you visit campus, but remember to silence the ringer during the tour and info session.
+Instead of talking or texting, try some of these features to enhance (rather than detract from) your campus visit experience:

 - Say “Cheese!”

 Take a photo of the entrance to campus, preferably with you in the photo!
 Most colleges and universities have a noteworthy gateway that includes the name of the college or university.
 Stop on your way in to take a picture.
 Later, when you’re back home, this visual reminder will come in handy as you review and evaluate all the colleges you visited.
 You can post to social media and tag the college, too!

 - Don’t sweat the parking pass

 If the college you are visiting requires a parking pass, grab your phone when you exit the car to enter the Visitor Center.
 Take a photo of the vehicle license plate before you entering.
 If the Center requires your license plate number, you won’t have to go back outside to get it.
 Just pull up the photo on your phone to read it off.

 Find out which schools on your visit list have a text message or an email alert system.
 Sign up a day or so before you hit the road.
 This is one of those great smart phone uses that can come in handy if severe weather or other factors that affect school closings occur.
 You can always unsubscribe once you’re back home.